Secondary school students: $50

 One of the areas gems.
 This is one of the best short walks in the country.
 The loop track takes you up a short gorge surrounded by lush native bush, through some short caves and over the top of a spectacular limestone bridge, the last remnant of an old cave system.
 To start the walk in Waitomo village it takes approx 3 hours return, but you can choose to part in the Ruakuri scenic reserve and just do the loop track which takes approximately 30-40mins.
 If you want to see glowworms try this walk at night when there is no moon.
 The display from the bridge in the gorge is fantastic and the further up the track there is a viewing platform under the natural bridge.
 If you are lucky you may even see some of the local bat population.

 This massive waterfall is definitely worth a visit.
 It is exciting to see and feel the power of nature.
 As soon as you get out of your car at the carpark you can hear the roar of this 55 metre high waterfall, you can almost feel the vibration in the ground created by the plunging water.
-It is only about 10 min walk from the road down to a point where you can get excellent views up the river to the waterfall.
+It is about a 10 min walk from the road down to a point where you can get excellent views up the river to the waterfall.
 What an awesome sight it is of the huge cataract at the head of a massive ampitheatre.
 On a day when the water is high the viewing platform will be swept by mist from the cascading water which is over 200 metres away.
 This waterfall runs over an escarpment originally formed near the Marokopa faultline, but has now moved back from the fault due to backward erosion of the river.
 Softer Oligocene limestones overlay the tilted, distinctly bedded Mesozoic greywackes which are the basement rocks of the area.